cbeams/spring-framework-2.5.x/readme.txt

 FULL JAR (dist):

-* "spring" (~2450 KB)
+* "spring" (~2470 KB)
-- Convenient jar file combining all standard modules (except for superseded modules)
+- Convenient jar file combining all standard modules (except for Portlet and Hibernate2 support)
 - Also includes the AOP Alliance interfaces (as a convenience)
 - Note: Does not include contents of mock jar, aspects jar, spring-portlet jar, and spring-hibernate2 jar!